-{\it NG from gauge field production during axion inflation:} We have constrained the inverse decay NG of Eq.~(\ref{invdec}) arising typically in models where the inflaton field is a pseudoscalar axion which couples to a gauge field.
-Using the modal estimator we get the following constraints (removing ISW-lensing bias)
+{\it NG from gauge field production during axion inflation:} We have also constrained the inverse decay NG of Eq.~(\ref{invdec}) arising typically in models where the inflaton field is a pseudoscalar axion that couples to a gauge field.
+Using the modal estimator we get the following constraints (removing ISW-lensing bias):

-for temperature only and
+for temperature only; and

 from temperature+polarization (see Table~\ref{tab:equilmodels}).
 The NG amplitude is given by $f_\mathrm{NL}^{\mathrm{inv.dec}} = f_3(\xi_*,1,1) \mathcal{P}_*^3 e^{6\pi\xi_*}/ \mathcal{P}_{\mathcal{\zeta}}^2(k_*)$, where $\mathcal{P}^{1/2}=H^2/(2\pi|\dot\phi|)$ is the power spectrum of vacuum-mode curvature perturbations (i.e., the power spectrum predicted without the coupling to gauge fields), $\mathcal{P}_{\mathcal{\zeta}}^2(k_*)$ is the dimensionless scalar power spectrum of curvature perturbations (a star denoting evaluation at the pivot scale).
 The NG parameter is exponentially sensitive to the strength of the coupling between the axion and the gauge field.
 From Eq. (\ref{invdecconst2}) we limit the strength of the coupling to $\xi\leq 2.5 \quad (95\,\%~\mathrm{CL})$.
-The details together with constraints on the axion decay constant can be found in \cite{planck2014-a24} where an overview of various observational limits on axion (monodromy) models of inflation is presented.
+The details together with constraints on the axion decay constant can be found in \cite{planck2014-a24}, where an overview of various observational limits on axion (monodromy) models of inflation is presented.
 This limit is in agreement with the one that can be derived from tensor non-Gaussianities (see below).

 {\it Tensor NG and pseudoscalars}: In inflationary scenarios associated with a pseudoscalar coupling to a U(1) gauge field, the tensor bispectrum generated via the gravitational interaction with the gauge field is expressed by Eq.~\eqref{eq:bis_tens_form}, and the amplitude $f_{\rm NL}^{\rm tens}$ depends on the following: the coupling strength of the pseudoscalar field to the gauge field ($\xi$); a slow-roll parameter for the inflaton ($\epsilon$); and the power spectrum of vacuum-mode curvature perturbations (${\cal P}$).
 The expression is $f_{\rm NL}^{\rm tens} \approx 6.4 \times 10^{11} {\cal P}^3 \epsilon^3 e^{6\pi\xi} / \xi^9$ \citep{2013JCAP...11..047C, 2013JCAP...11..051S}.
 The constraints on $f_{\rm NL}^{\rm tens}$ presented in Table~\ref{tab:fnltens} can then be used to constrain the model parameters.
 Clearly there are strong degeneracies, but if we marginalize over a uniform prior $1.5 \times 10^{-9} \leq {\cal P} \leq 3 \times 10^{-9}$ and set $\epsilon = 0.01$, then assuming a uniform prior $0.1 \leq \xi \leq 7$, from the \SMICA~(\itT-only or \textit{T+E}) limit, we obtain $\xi < 3.3$ (95\,\% CL).